eddieknuthprivate/dbt-case/README.md

 - Implementation of incremental models for the intermediate layer (data warehouse).
 This is better than to use normal models because we can build a history.
 - New model in the reporting layer
 - Created sql tests for the models in the intermediate and reporting layer
-- The data catalog is stored in the folder data/catalog.json (folder where erd.png is saved).
-I copied it from the target directory.
+- The data catalog is stored in the folder data/catalog.json.
+Link to show it in github is here https://eddieknuthprivate.github.io/dbt-case/#!/overview

 Have a nice day,
 Eddie Knuth